slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On mirroring

 > *"Disarm and infuriate with the mirror effect."
--- Robert Greene (44th law of power)*
+-- Robert Greene*

 Reciprocation is the foundation on which we have evolved: our ancestors learned to share their food and their skills in an honored network of obligation.
 We feel obliged to repay favors we have received.
 We feel obliged to make a concession to someone who has made a concession to us.

 > *"Being pacifist in face of wolves is the source of endless tragedy."*

-> *"Don’t treat people as bad as they are.
-Treat them as good as you are."
--- Kevin Kelly*

 ### On defeating status quo

 <!--
-- burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happiness from them.
+- Burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happiness from them.
 -->

 > *"To successfully change a status quo maintained by a minority you only need to unite the majority.
 How?
 Make a non-violent revolution: low risk will make more people to participate."